 Some students' learning needs will only be evident once they are enrolled and participating in our learning community.
-In these cases, teachers will record observations and refer to the Learning Support Department for further assistance.
+In these cases, teachers will record observations and refer to the Inclusion Department for further assistance.
 Intervening as early as possible will maximize the effectiveness of teaching and learning accommodations or behavioural strategies, in addition to safeguarding each student's potential for growth and development.

-The school identifies students' needs as follows: Throughout the academic year, observations are made by the Learning Support Department to assess various student needs.
-Teachers monitor student progress regularly and identify students with specific academic and/or social, emotional, behavioural needs and refer the student to the Learning Support Coordinator and/or the Counsellors.
+The school identifies students' needs as follows: Throughout the academic year, observations are made by the Inclusion Department to assess various student needs.
+Teachers monitor student progress regularly and identify students with specific academic and/or social, emotional, behavioural needs and refer the student to the Learning Support Coordinator for academic needs and/or the Counsellors for social emotional needs, that are overseen by the Head of Inclusion.

-The Learning Support Department has a particular role and responsibility towards students with learning support needs.
+The InclusionDepartment has a particular role and responsibility towards students with learning support needs.
 All teachers should be fully informed about a student's specific needs through collaboration with the designated Learning Support Teacher.
 If a teacher has concerns about a student's ability to learn effectively in a particular class, the teacher needs to discuss these concerns with the Learning Support Coordinator at a very early stage rather than waiting until the student's frustration increases.
 Some students may be academically successful and therefore mask their particular needs, but these needs can surface at any time.
 Consequently, teachers must make appropriate referrals promptly.